miskopo/LCARS_Personnel_Manager/README.md

 [![GUI sample](./static/lcars_sample.png)]

-Team composition:
+### Team composition:
 - Michal Polovka (@xpolovka)
 - Katarina Bulkova (@xbulkova)

 *Disclaimer:*

-_This project is not in any way related to Gene Roddenberry or is product of Star Trek official franchise.
-All images and/or other materials are property of their respective copyright holders._
+_This project is not in any way related to Gene Roddenberry or is product of Star Trek official franchise.__